The Common Problem

 Although there are a host of other ways in which Adventism is relevant to the world, I’d like to mention one that resonates with all of us who are hurting, broken, anxious, and depressed.
 Hope.
 The “Advent” in Seventh-day Adventist comes from our belief that Jesus will soon return to earth and take us to heaven.
 We don’t live a nihilistic existence where good things happen only by accident and nothing really matters.
 We know God’s return is imminent and all of our pain and suffering are only temporary.
 Martin Luther once said, “Everything that is done in this world is done with hope,” and so I’m happy to have it.

-I believe in the aforementioned blessings offered by Adventist doctrines, and yet, I would be lying if I didn’t state that I am also frustrated by the corporate church and its members.
-There are times when I want to walk away, and it would be easy for me to do so, because Adventism has equipped me with the values, traditions, and general personal foundation to allow me to live a happy, healthy, and productive life.
+I believe in the aforementioned blessings offered by Adventist doctrines, and yet, I would be lying if I didn’t admit that I too am sometimes frustrated by the corporate church and its members.
+There are times when I am tempted to walk away, and it would be easy for me to do so, because Adventism has equipped me with the values, traditions, and general personal foundation to allow me to live a happy, healthy, and productive life.

 By the grace of God, Adventism has given me a worldview by which I can bypass so many of the avoidable problems society faces.
 I am the product of Seventh-day Adventism, and a beneficiary of the blessings that adherence to its beliefs and Christ’s love offer.